Exceptions to written consent

 If a written PCF is not to be used the ethics application must make a clear case for alternative approaches and specify how the standards of the National Statement will be met.

 Wherever possible, written informed consent of the participant is required.
 In some special cases it will not be possible to obtain informed consent because a participant is unable to provide it.
 Such cases would include participants with intellectual or physical disabilities which preclude their doing so.
-Another example is young children.
 In these cases, it is essential to obtain informed written consent from an authority who may speak legally and responsibly on behalf of the participant.
-Where the design includes the “research treatment” of participants who are deemed legally incompetent by the Guardianship Act 1987 (NSW), that Act must be complied with.
+Where the study includes participants who are deemed legally incompetent by the Guardianship Act 1987 (NSW), that Act must be complied with.